Florida Beach Camping Guide

 Have you ever been lying on your beach blanket, watching the sun set and the first stars come out, and dreamed about spending the night right there on the beach?

-You can make your dream a reality, because Florida has more than 900 campgrounds with more than 100,000 campsites.
+You can make your dream a reality, because there are more than 900 campgrounds in Florida with more than 100,000 campsites.
 Some of the best and most popular campgrounds are located at the beach.

 Most beach campsites are located in the slightly sheltered area behind the sand dunes.
 Camping right out on the beach near the waves is not usually permitted for safety reasons and to protect wildlife like sea turtles and nesting birds.